verhovsky/books-futures-explained/src/1_background_information.md

 >
 > - High level introduction to concurrency in Rust
 > - Knowing what Rust provides and not when working with async code
-> - Understanding why we need runtimes
+> - Understanding why we need a runtime-library in Rust
 > - Getting pointers to further reading on concurrency in general

 Before we start implementing our `Futures` , we'll go through some background